 Now that you have enabled the Debugging keyboard shortcuts flag, you can disable or enable the Chromebook touchpad.

-Use the keyboard shortcut SHIFT + SEARCH + P to turn off the touchpad or turn it back on.
+Use the keyboard shortcut Shift + Search + P (Shift + Everything button + P on newer keyboards) to turn off the touchpad or turn it back on.

-This will be useful whenever you use a mouse and wants to avoid accidental clicks using your touchpad.
+This is useful whenever you’re using a mouse and want to avoid accidental clicks on your touchpad.

 Questions?
 Let us know in the comments section.